alourositi/EAM_docker/README.md

 This project is based on the maskrcnn-benchmark project {https://github.com/facebookresearch/maskrcnn-benchmark} for the object detection part.

 ## Requirments
-Realsense D435 or D435i Depth camera.\
+Realsense D435 or D435i Depth camera send RGB and Depth to EAM \ Nvidia GPU.\
-Nvidia GPU.\
 Kafka message broker.\